How to read the rating of online casinos and slot machines

 - Forums and independent platforms are a more reliable source (AskGamblers, CasinoGuru, etc.)

-What to pay attention to if the rating is high:
+What to look for if the rating is high:

-- 1. Do casinos have a real license?
+- 1. Does the casino have a real license?

-- 2. Are the terms of bonuses spelled out in understandable language?
+- 2. Are the conditions of bonuses spelled out in understandable language?

 - 3. How does the casino respond to complaints on the Internet?

-- 4. What is his historical mark: when created, were there scandals?
+- 4. What is its historical footprint: when created, were there scandals?

 Practical checklist